 The NIH Grant Writing Series is designed to prepare junior faculty at Illinois to submit a strong R01 proposal to the National Institutes of Health.
 Applying for funding from NIH can be a daunting and complex process for young researchers, but our approach ensures feedback and guidance all along the way.

 While the seminars are open to campus, faculty who participate in the complete series must be nominated.
 Deans and department heads are asked to nominate their junior faculty (years 2-4) for participation in the series with a letter of support.
 Additionally, self-nomination is accepted.
 Self-nominees need to provide a letter of support from their department head, a copy of their CV, and a brief summary of their research interests.
-The nomination deadline for the fall 2018 series is June 30, 2018.
+Please submit your nomination to Maggie Berg by July 12, 2019.